akeesari/anjikeesari/docs/articles/windows-terminal-setup.md

 ## **Step 1: Install Windows Terminal**

-!!!note
 If you haven't already installed Windows Terminal, you can install from choco tool or get it from the Microsoft Store

 Microsoft Store: